wazo-platform/wazo-doc/source/contact_center/statistics/statistics.rst

 -------------------------

 The cache must be generated before using reports.
-By default, the cache is automatically generated twice per day, at 6:00 AM and 12:00 PM.
+By default, the cache is automatically generated every six hours.

 However, you can safely generate it manually.
 The script to generate the cache is *xivo-stat fill_db*.
-When this script is run, statistics will be regenerated for the last 24 hours starting from the previous hour. e.g. If you run xivo-stat on 2012-08-04 11:47:00, statistics will be regenerated from 2012-08-13 11:00:00 to 2012-08-13 11:00:00
+When this script is run, statistics will be regenerated for the last 8 hours starting from the previous hour. e.g. If you run xivo-stat on 2012-08-04 11:47:00, statistics will be regenerated from 2012-08-04 03:00:00 to 2012-08-04 11:47:00

 .. note:: *xivo-stat fill_db* can be a long operation when used for the first time or after a *xivo-stat clean_db*

-.. note:: *xivo-stat fill_db* will only compute the statistics up to the last complete hour.
-    ie. at 12:47:00 PM, statistics will be computed up to 11:59:59 AM
+.. warning:: *The current events have an end date of the launch date of the script xivo-stat as the end date.

 Clearing the cache